unforswearing/applescript/README.md

 <BR>
 ###"Legal"
-All scripts are provided AS IS without warranty, etc, etc. All scripts tested on 10.6 and 10.7, and there is a chance that they will not work with newer versions of OSX.
-Feel free to use parts/all of these scripts in your fancy project (you are encouraged to drop me a line if you do).
+All scripts are provided AS IS without warranty, etc, etc. Feel free to use parts/all of these scripts in your fancy project (you are encouraged to drop me a line if you do).
 Take the plunge.